Effect of observational holes in fractal analysis of galaxy survey masks: Data samples

 \subsection{Synthetic samples}

-The synthetic samples have a random point distribution that represents galaxies observed by the SDSS; they were built on the basis of the BOSS \emph{footprint} to cover the largest possible observation area, corresponding to $14555~deg^2$.
-The BOSS footprint is made up of 19 polygons for the two hemispheres of the catalogue.
-In this paper, we used only the northern hemisphere from the spectroscopic catalogue to cover $\sim9399$ deg${}^2$ (see Fig.~\ref{fig:HemisNorte}).
-The southern hemisphere polygons were removed from \texttt{boss\_survey.ply}.
-Then absolute equatorial coordinates $(\alpha,~\delta)\equiv(RA,~DEC)$ were assigned to each point within the \emph{footprint}.
-First, we selected a random polygon from the mask with a probability proportional to the product of the statistical weight and area of the polygon; this was then limited, and a random point was generated within the circle.
+Synthetic samples were built based on BOSS \emph{footprint} to cover the largest possible observation area in LOWZ NGC corresponding to 6,451 deg$^2$.
+The points forms a random distribution spatially uncorrelated that represents galaxies observed by BOSS in the same limits on redshift and equatorial coordinates right ascension and declination $(\alpha,~\delta)\equiv(RA,~DEC)$.
+BOSS footprint is made up of 19 polygons for the two galactic caps of the catalogue.
+In this paper we used only the NGC from the spectroscopic catalogue (see Fig.~\ref{fig:HemisNorte}).
+The southern hemisphere polygons were removed from \texttt{boss\_survey.ply}, then coordinates $(\alpha,~\delta)$ were assigned to each point within the \emph{footprint} using the Mangle code.
+First we selected a random polygon from the mask with a probability proportional to the product of the statistical weight and area of the polygon and a random point was generated within the circle.
 We checked whether the point was located within the polygon.
-If it was, the point was kept; otherwise, the algorithm was repeated.
-The number density of points generated in the footprint corresponds to $3,273,548$, the same value as in the random catalogue \texttt{random0\_DR11v1\_LOWZ\_North.dat} available in \emph{SAS} \url{http://data.sdss3.org/sas/} (see Table~\ref{tab:NumDatCatalogos}).
-The \emph{random} catalogues have the same structure observed in SDSS-DR11 \texttt{galaxy\_DR11v1\_LOWZ\_North.dat}, with $2,401,952$ galaxies in the redshift range $0.00014<z<0.98723$.
+If it was, the point is kept, otherwise the algorithm is repeated.
+The number density of points generated in the footprint corresponds to $74,959$, the same value as in the galaxy catalogue \texttt{galaxy\_DR12v5\_LOWZ\_North} in the BOSS Value-Added Catalogs available in \emph{SAS} \url{http://data.sdss3.org/sas/dr12/boss/lss/} (see Table~\ref{tab:samples}).